 - Antibiotics and corticosteroids—often given together

 Antibiotics are given through an IV.
 This is started as soon as the infection is suspected.
-The antibiotics may be changed once tests name the exact bacterial cause.
-Patients usually stay in the hospital until a fever has fallen.
-The fluid around the spine and the brain must also be clear of infection.
+The antibiotics may be changed once tests find the exact bacterial cause.

 Fluids can be lost due to fever, sweating, or vomiting.
 They may be replaced through an IV.
 It will be done carefully to avoid complications of fluid overloading.